nrz/ylikuutio/README.md

 * full support for different keyboard layouts in console
 * custom keyboard mappings in Ajokki
 * command to read console command input from file
+* command to record gameplay
+* command to play recorded gameplay
 * copy-paste in console (Shift-Ins for paste)
 * console reference manual (`man` command)
 * rendering to texture (for mirrors and displays)